SkygearIO/skygear-doc/content/js/query.md

 });
 ```

-By default, the condition add to query are compose with `AND`.
-To construct an
+By default, the condition added to the query are combined with `AND`.
+To
-`OR` query, we need to specific it with following syntax.
+construct an `OR` query, we need to specify it with the following syntax.

 ``` javascript
 let likeQuery = Query(Note);